GV Osteopathic Clinic | Your Consultation

 Appointment Fee

-HICAPS is available for on-the-spot private health insurance claims for eligible members of participating health care funds.
-If accepted you will only be required to pay the ‘gap.’
+We offer HICAPS for on-the-spot private health insurance claims for eligible members of participating health funds.

-Can be billed directly after referral from your G.P.
+DVA consultations can be billed directly following a referral from your GP.

 Workcover and TAC